jakubbilko/node-cli-starter/README.md

 - `build:dev` - builds the sources into a single file (`app.js`) into the `build` directory
 - `build:prod` - builds the sources and creates an executable file in the `dist` directory
-- `build:executable` - creates the executable from the compiled sources
+- `build:exe` - creates the executable from the compiled sources
 - `check-types` - runs the typescipt compiler to check for errors
 - `test` - run tests